 To protect themselves, companies need to be able to protectively scan the surface and dark web for impersonators, and initiate takedowns.

 Account takeovers typically occur due to faulty security protocols and poor cybersecurity practices on the part of employees.
+It is a form of identity theft where fraudsters and insiders access social media accounts using compromised credentials and pose as the actual user.
 External and unauthorized parties gain access to social media accounts through employees falling prey to social engineering and other social media attacks.

 Recent data reveals that 33% of organizations experience 1-10 corporate account takeover attempts in a year; 19% say they’ve dealt with 11-25 attempts, while 16% faced 26-50 takeover attempts.

 Account takeovers can be devastating.
 Best case scenario is some serious brand reputation damage.
 Worst case scenario is the exfiltration of the most sensitive company data, and the initiation of financial attacks.

 To protect themselves, companies need to be alerted to all unusual account activity, and have the power to recover accounts and revert them to their previous state.

 The growing use of social media exponentially increases the threat of executive phishing (or whaling).
 Executive phishing is highly sophisticated.
 Messages are personalized, and executives are tricked into opening malicious files that can contain devastating ransomware.

 Research conducted by BlackHat found that 66% of executive phishing messages delivered through social media DMs were opened by their recipients.
 Executives easily fall prey to these social media attacks because they can't distinguish the threat without extensive cybersecurity training or experience.

 Today, about 41% of information leaked online comes from social media accounts.
 That's a significant jump from 25% in 2022.
 The risk of information leaks through social media intensifies when account users grant access to multiple unauthorized parties, intentional or not.